vancem/coreclr/Documentation/design-docs/diagnostics-planing.md

    * Tight constraints over impact to the running system (it is live, serving customers)
    * Restrictions on where the data can be stored and managed (e.g. for [GDPR](https://eugdpr.org/the-regulation/))
    * Accepting information from 'foreign' services to incorporate into the system.
    * Working with existing monitoring systems.
-(They had an existing monitoring system)

 In addition there are likely to be different environments

    * A development environment where quick setup and ease of use are critical.
    * A production environment where very low overhead, and low impact are critical.
-   * A test environment where excellent data detail is a high priority.
+   * A test environment where excellent drill-into detail is a high priority.

 This argues for a set of tools/tooling configurations that can all operate using the same runtime hooks.
 The key point here is that the hooks and other .NET Core support are of no value without the tools.
-Moreover

 ## What Problems does .NET Core Runtime Monitoring need to Address